How To Draw Flower Doodles In Your Bullet Journal

 Of course, before we start, it’s important to prepare all the supplies.

 You’ll probably just need some paper, pencils, and erasers, to be honest.
-I personally have a separate journal (like this quite cheap one) where I practice all my drawings.
-This allows me to see the progress and see what things I need to work on.
+I personally would recommend getting a separate journal (like this quite cheap one) to practice your drawing skills.
+This will allow you to see the progress and see what things you need to work on.

 Apart from paper, pencil, and eraser, you might need some good fineliners.
 First – because with fineliner pens, you can achieve very beautiful black lines.
 Second – because their ink is usually waterproof, so if you want to color with some brush pens or maybe watercolors later on – the lines won’t get smudged.